SJTU-CGM/TGSRICEPAN/README.md

 -

 # Introduction
 Rice is one of the most important crops for human.
 The third-generation sequencing (TGS, also called long-read sequencing, LRS) helps us assemble more high-quality genomes and construct more complete pan-genomes.
-Here are codes and result data of the article "**Long-read sequencing of 111 rice genomes reveals significantly larger pan-genomes**".
+Here are codes of the article "**Long-read sequencing of 111 rice genomes reveals significantly larger pan-genomes**".

 # Codes
 The main pipelines are as following and the main self-writen scripts are in "scripts" directory.